 2. are found in heaven and

-3. originally come from the heart of God.
+3. have their origin in the heart of God.

 However, in this letter you will not only find the blessing for the individual Christian.
-All believers together are the church and also the church as a whole has received tremendous blessings.
+The believers together make up the church and the church as a whole has also received tremendous blessings.
 Paul also writes a lot about the height and the depth of these blessings in this letter.
-It is because of her connection with her glorified Head in heaven, Jesus Christ, that the church receives these blessings.
-In Ephesians 3 the apostle calls this connection a “mystery”.
+It is because of its connection with its glorified Head in heaven, Jesus Christ, that the church receives these blessings.
+In Ephesians 3 the apostle calls this connection a “mystery” (Eph 3:3,9).

 A comparison with the letter to the Romans clarifies still more what the issue is of this letter to the Ephesians.
-In the last mentioned letter, written around the year 62 when Paul was a prisoner in Rome, he writes about how he defines it in Romans 16 “the revelation of the mystery” (Rom 16:23).
+In the last mentioned letter, written around the year 62 when Paul was in captivity in Rome, he writes about what he calls in Romans 16 “the revelation of the mystery” (Rom 16:25).

 If you read and reread this letter you will be more and more impressed by the greatness of God’s heart.
-Nobody else than God alone could think of blessing sinners – who were spiritually dead, living at the same time rebellious against Him (Eph 2:1-2) – with enormous riches, instead of devouring them by His righteousness and holiness.
-One of those riches is that we have put on the new man “which according to God is created in true righteousness and holiness” (Eph 4:24 Darby translation).
-That is totally different than being devoured by His righteousness and holiness!
+Nobody else than God alone could think of blessing sinners – who were spiritually dead, living at the same time rebellious against Him (Eph 2:1-2) – with enormous riches, instead of consuming them by His righteousness and holiness.
+One of those riches is that we have put on the new man “which according to God is created in true righteousness and holiness” (Eph 4:24 Darby Translation).
+This is totally different than being consumed by His righteousness and holiness.

 The following example might be helpful to illustrate what this letter tells us about God.
 A rich man could do a favor to a poor street-boy if he paid the fine for the crime he has committed.
 That would be very kind of that man.
 Due to this kindness the boy also escapes the punishment for not paying the fine.
 The kindness of this man would go further if he would give this boy the opportunity to an education in order to liberate him from ignorance.
 If the man would also provide his livelihood the boy would no longer be poor.
 That all would be kindness in view of the misery the boy lived in.